 What is the meaning of faith?
 Christians live by faith.
-Many asked what is faith and how do I get faith.
+The challenge is to understand the difference in Christian faith and common everyday faith.

 The word faith is used in everyday life.
 But it is not always understood.
 The reason is because of the many aspects of the definition and the many different ways the word faith is used in everyday conversation.
 The sheer number of ways faith is defined leads to confusion.
 Look at the number of meanings given by Merriam-Webster.